 First, there are distinct differences in lab-created diamonds' physical and optical properties and their natural counterparts.

-Then again, I suppose that the definition of "What is Real?" is primarily a matter of perception.
+Arguably, I suppose that the definition of "What is Real?" is a matter of perception.
 In that case, I'll leave it up to you to decide.

 Misleading Advertising by Diamond Foundry: